OnlpLab/Hebrew-Sentiment-Data/README.md

 # Hebrew-Sentiment-Data
 A cleaned version of the Hebrew Sentiment data set published by Amram, A., Ben-David, A., and Tsarfaty, R. (2018).{1} Original dataset can be found under the omilab [Github][1].
-Used in the paper [AlephBERT:A Hebrew Large Pre-Trained Language Model to Start-off your Hebrew NLP Application With][2]
+Thi dataset was prepared and used for the paper [AlephBERT:A Hebrew Large Pre-Trained Language Model to Start-off your Hebrew NLP Application With][2]

 Since we discovered that there was a data leakage (shared material between test and train) we provide a cleaned version without duplications and with removal of text that is almost identical. (for example 2 samples that say "I love you!" and "I love you!!" considerd identical), with a new split of train-dev-test, instead of the original train-test.
 We provide in this repository both the new clean data and both the full deduping code.